wp-plugins/mmww/readme.txt

 == Changelog ==

-= 0.0.1 =
-* Brand new

-= 0.0.2 =
-* Some basic stuff is working for pdf, jpg, mp3 files.
-The Audio Player button works for WordPress 3.4.2 and earlier.

-= 0.9.1 =

-Audio Player button working for versions before Wordpress 3.5

 = 0.9.3 =

  1. Metadata extraction working for jpg, png, mp3, pdf files.
 (There's no metadata in gif files, and tiff files aren't supported by WordPress).